rdiff-backup/rdiff-backup/README.md

 # librsync

-librsync implements the rolling-checksum algorithm of remote file synchronization that was popularized by the rsync utility and is used in rproxy.
+librsync implements the rolling-checksum algorithm of remote file synchronization that was popularized by the rsync utility.

 This algorithm transfers the differences between 2 files without needing both files on the same system.

 librsync does *not* implement the rsync wire protocol.
 If you want to talk to